eprei/42_override/level09/Ressources/walkthrough.md

 Segmentation fault (core dumped)
 ```

-A shell is executed, but we see an error because the command passed to `/bin/sh` is `AAAAAAAAAA.../bin/sh`, which is not
+A shell is executed, but we get an error because the command passed to `/bin/sh` is `AAAAAAAAAA.../bin/sh`, which does
-found.
+not exist.

+## Placing our command to read the password

 Instead of the 266 "A" characters, we use a cyclic pattern again to find the exact offset where we can place our
 command: `cat /home/users/end/.pass;`

 ```shell